-A political analysis of the constitutional principles and governmental organizations of England, France, and Germany.
-Required of all Political Science majors.
+This course is a political analysis of the constitutional principles and governmental organizations of England, France, and Germany.
+It is required of all political science majors.
+The requirements include a minimum of 10 to 12 pages of academic writing.

 COMPARATIVE GOVERNMENTAL SYSTEMS